thomaseibner/snowflake-provisioning/README.md

 - [ ] Validate max length of role
 - [ ] Build out access roles to handle account level privileges
 - [ ] Should sf\_drop\_obj handle revoking grants of a role that is being dropped?
+- [x] Build out tool to export source code from Snowflake

 ## Author